pwrdrvr/microapps-core/packages/microapps-publish/README.md

   $ microapps-publish preflight

 OPTIONS
-  -a, --appName=appName                        Name of the MicroApp -d, --deployerLambdaName=deployerLambdaName  (required) Name of the deployer lambda function -n, --newVersion=newVersion                  (required) New semantic version to apply
+  -a, --app-name=app-name                          MicroApps app name (this becomes the path the app is rooted at) -d, --deployer-lambda-name=deployer-lambda-name  Name of the deployer lambda function -n, --new-version=new-version                    New semantic version to apply

   -o, --overwrite                                  Allow overwrite - Warn but do not fail if version exists.
                                                    Discouraged outside of test envs if cacheable static files have changed.

   -v, --version                                    show CLI version

   --help                                           show CLI help

 EXAMPLE
   $ microapps-publish preflight -d microapps-deployer-dev -a release -n 0.0.13